Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Creating and Curating a PGDB

 \Ssection{PathoLogic Inference of Operons}

-The Pathway Tools operon predictor identifies operon boundaries by examining pairs of adjacent genes $A$ and $B$ and using information such as intergenic distance, and whether it can identify a functional relationship between $A$ and $B,$ such as membership in the same pathway \cite{KarpOperon04}, membership in the same multimeric protein complex, or whether $A$ is a transporter for a substrate within a metabolic pathway in which $B$ is an enzyme.
+The Pathway Tools operon predictor identifies operon boundaries by scoring pairs of adjacent genes, $A$ and $B$, on the basis of a set of features, including the intergenic distance in addition to features that predict a functional relationship between $A$ and $B$.
+Other features include membership in the same pathway \cite{KarpOperon04}, membership in the same multimeric protein complex, \blue{and overlapping sets of Gene Ontology function annotations.
+The predictor can also use correlated levels of gene expression for $A$ and $B$ across RNASeq experiments.
+The features are combined in a logistic regression model to predict whether the pair is either within an operon or straddles a boundary between operons.}

 \Ssection{PathoLogic Inference of Pathway Holes}

 A pathway hole is a reaction in a metabolic pathway for which no enzyme has been identified in the genome that catalyzes that reaction.
 Typical microbial genomes contain 200--300 pathway holes.
 Although some pathway holes are probably genuine, we believe that the majority are likely to result from the failure of the genome-annotation process to identify the genes corresponding to those pathway holes.
 For example, genome-annotation systems systematically under-annotate genes with multiple functions, and we believe that the enzyme functions for many pathway holes are unidentified second functions for genes that have one assigned function.
 Erroneous pathway holes can result from the prediction of pathways that are not actually present in the organism.